In the News

 To establish the framework to ensure social equity and economic prosperity for all Native American Indian citizens throughout the state of South Carolina through policy change, education, and increased awareness.

-SC Commission for Minority Affairs Recognizes Native American Heritage Month
+SC Commission for Minority Affairs Recognizes the Culture, History and Contributions of Native Americans Throughout November

-The South Carolina Commission for Minority Affairs is commemorating Native American Heritage Month with a social media campaign highlighting the culture, history and contributions of Native Americans throughout the month of November.
+The South Carolina Commission for Minority Affairs is commemorating Native American Heritage Month with a social media campaign highlighting the importance of preserving Native culture, being Native with a disability, powwows and local tribal members.

 Celebrate Native American Heritage Every Month